Scout Law

 Scout Law is a set of codes in the Scout movement.
-Since the publication of Scouting for Boys in 1908, all Scouts and Guides around the world have taken a Scout Promise or oath to live up to ideals of the movement, and subscribed to the Scout Law.
-The wording of the promise and law have varied slightly over time and among Scouting organizations.
+Since the publication of Scouting for Boys in 1908, all Scouts and Guides around the world have taken a Scout Promise or oath to live up to the ideals of the movement and have subscribed to the Scout Law.
+The wording of the promise and law have varied over time and among Scouting organizations.